-That’s exactly what a fence is there to prevent.
-As long as you ensure that the gate is closed at all times, it’s a pretty foolproof method of preventing anyone from falling in.
+That’s precisely what a fence is there to prevent.
+As long as you ensure the gate is closed at all times, it’s a pretty foolproof method of preventing anyone from falling in.

-But how do you choose a pool fence?
+But how do you choose a pool fence, and what goes into pool fence installation?
 There are countless types, styles, and ways of placing a fence.
-Let us break it down for you to help you choose the fence for your brand new pool.
+Let us break it down and discuss the different pool fencing options for in-ground and above ground pools.

-First of all, let’s go over the things you have to do — the regulations for pool fences.
+First, let’s go over what you have to do — the regulations for pool fences.
 These are in place to ensure that children cannot get to the pool without your assistance.

-Keep in mind that rules differ from state to state so please check your state’s website.
+Remember that rules differ from state to state, so please check your state’s website.
 However, in general, these rules apply to most states.